basilstotz/thymiosuite-setup/README.md

 ### Build the package

-Note: You do not need to build this package, just take the one in this repo!
+Note: You do not need to build this package, just take the one in https://github.com/basilstotz/thymiosuite-setup/releases

 ```
 $ git clone https://github.com/basilstotz/thymiosuite-setup.git